ESodja/AOU_R/docs/code_instructions.md

 > 7. Type `source('filename.R')` into the RStudio console and press `Enter` or `Return` for each file in order, from top to bottom of the flowchart
 > 8. Look at the outputs and download your plots and statistical reports

+Here is an [example of a coding workflow](./examples/bmi_coding) that implements these steps.

 ## Full Instructions:
 To modify and use the automated analysis I've built, follow the instructions below: